coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

-In addition to ``global``, one can restrict the syntax of a sub-expression by using the entry names ``ident`` or ``pattern`` already seen in Section :ref:`NotationsWithBinders`, even when the corresponding expression is not used as a binder in the right-hand side.
+In addition to ``global``, one can restrict the syntax of a sub-expression by using the entry names ``ident`` or ``pattern`` already seen in :ref:`NotationsWithBinders`, even when the corresponding expression is not used as a binder in the right-hand side.
 E.g.: